boostorg/gil/doc/image_processing/basics.md

 ---

+### Affine transformation

+---

  ### Derivatives

-A derivative of an image is a gradient in one of two directions, e.g. x (horizontal) and y (vertical).
+A derivative of an image is a gradient in one of two directions: x (horizontal) and y (vertical).
 To compute a derivative, one can use Scharr, \<other filter's name> and other gradient filters.

 ---